 Please check in with the receptionist once you arrive at the hospital or surgery center.
-You will then be brought back into the surgical preoperative area.
-Here, the staff will ask about your current health, any medications you are taking, and any known allergies.
-They will also take your vital signs (pulse, temperature, blood pressure).
+After registration you will then be brought back into the surgical preoperative area.
+The staff will then ask you about your current health, any medications you are taking, and any known allergies.
+They will also take your vital signs which include: pulse, temperature, and blood pressure.

 You will then be asked to change into a hospital gown and a small locker will be provided for you to place your personal belongings.
-They will then start an intravenous line (IV) in order to administer fluids.
-It may also be used to provide anesthesia or other medications.
-Then, the anesthesiologist will once again review your history and discuss with you your anesthetic plan.
-A nurse will come and introduce themselves and will be in the room with you.
-Several people will come in and ask the same questions multiple times.
-Please be patient as this is designed to avoid any medical errors.
+The nursing staff will then start an intravenous line (IV) in order to administer fluids.
+The IV line may also be used to provide anesthesia or other medications.
+The anesthesiologist will once again review your history and discuss with you your anesthetic plan.
+The nurse that will be in the surgical room with you will come and introduce themselves.
+Several people will come in and ask the same questions multiple times, please be patient as this is designed to avoid any medical errors.

 You may have up to two friends or family members stay with you until it is time for you to go into surgery.
 Once the surgery begins, your visitors will wait in the waiting area.
 They should check in with the receptionist so that messages can be relayed to them regarding your status.

 Right before you go into the operating room, some sedation to help you relax will be given by the anesthesiologist.
 Once you enter the operating room, the room might feel cool, but warm blankets will be provided.
-Your surgical team will be dressed in scrubs and surgical gowns.
-They will also be wearing masks and caps.
-The will be setting up the room and opening sterilized instruments.
-The room may seem somewhat noisy.
+Your surgical team will be dressed in scrubs, surgical gowns, masks, and caps.
+The room may seem somewhat noisy as the staff will be setting up the room and opening sterilized instruments.
 In the meantime, the anesthesia team will apply blood pressure cuffs and monitors.
 Soon after that, you will be anesthetized.

 GOING HOME – DAY OF SURGERY

-If your surgery is scheduled as an outpatient surgery, then you will finish your recovery once you are alert, your vital signs are normal and you feel comfortable.
-The nurse will provide instructions regarding your post-surgery care upon your discharge from the hospital.
+If your surgery is scheduled as an outpatient surgery, you will finish your recovery once you are alert, your vital signs are normal and you feel comfortable.
+The nurse will provide instructions regarding your post-surgery care upon your discharge from the surgery center or hospital.

 For a safe and comfortable trip home, please follow these instructions:

-- Cough 10 times each hour and take deep breaths to clear your lungs
+•Cough 10 times each hour and take deep breaths to clear your lungs, Do NOT smoke

-- Increase your activity as per your doctor’s instructions
+•Increase your activity as per Dr. Totonchi’s instructions

-- Until it has been at least 24 hours after surgery, and until you are no longer taking narcotic medication, DO NOT drive or operate a car.
+•Until it has been at least 24 hours after surgery, and you are no longer taking narcotic medication, DO NOT drive or operate a car.